dmm1/Ecosphere/README.md

 - **Backend**: Admin Backend with User / Group / Auth Management

+- **Localisation**: Working translation with language switcher, currently only EN & DE are supported, see /docs

 - **Secure Sign-off**: Facilitates a safe sign-off process to guard user privacy and deter unauthorized access.

 ## Screenshots